History of the Social Democratic Party of Austria: During Austrofascism

 On 7 March 1933, parliament in effect shut itself down due to a minor technicality in the parliamentary procedures.
 During a vote impasse, the collective presidency of the lower house stepped down from office and in effect left the house without a speaker or chair.
 Federal Chancellor Engelbert Dollfuss seized the opportunity to circumvent parliament and govern with a number of emergency decrees through an emergency powers act from 1917.
 Pressure was increased on the SDAPÖ, political activities were increasingly curtailed, press censorship increased.
 The Social Democrats protested and rallied their forces in the worker's strongholds in Vienna, Linz, and other industrial areas and towns.
 Tension openly erupted on 12 February 1934, when the police entered the local party headquarters in Linz for a search.
 The socialist militia resisted the police force, and during the course of the week armed fighting broke out in Vienna and other SDAPÖ strongholds such as industrial areas.
 The army was called in to crush the uprising in Vienna, shelling the Karl-Marx-Hof where members of the Schutzbund were holed up.
-The civil war lasted until 16 February, in the end the social-democratic movement was completely outlawed, most of the leadership arrested.
+The civil war lasted until 15 February.
+In the end the social-democratic movement was completely outlawed and most of the leadership arrested.
 The end of the civil war marked the definite end of the First Republic and the start of the Austro-fascist state under the leadership of Dollfuss.

 The crushing of the Social Democrats opposition by the conservatives however meant a further weakening of Austria, as infighting within the Heimwehr and the conservatives continued.
 Chancellor Dollfuss himself was assassinated 10 weeks after the end of the civil war by National socialists.
 Adolf Hitler was increasingly influencing political affairs in Austria.
 Nazi Germany was increasing the pressure by scheming and manipulating political events, as well as planning and carrying out terrorist attacks on infrastructure within Austria.
 The successor of Dollfuss, the conservative chancellor Kurt von Schuschnigg, tried a new round of talks with the outlawed social-democrats and even the monarchists, in order to stabilise the situation again.
 The Socialists favoured democracy, but were lukewarm to the concept of an independent Austria.
 The majority of conservatives wanted to keep an independent Austria, however in the form of an Austro-fascist regime.
 The extreme fighting and enmity between the two parties resulted in both the abolition of democracy and the end of Austria as an independent entity.
 On 12 March 1938, the weakened Austrian government under Chancellor Schuschnigg was forced to step down by Hitler under the threat of war, and Austria was annexed into Nazi Germany.

 The Anschluss was initially enthusiastically greeted by many Social Democrats, such as the former chancellor Karl Renner who pledged to vote "yes" in a referendum on the Anschluss ("Ich stimme mit 'Ja'") and finally realise the old dream of a union with Germany.
 Although democracy was not in sight, at least Hitler's policies promised more work and equality for many workers and labourers, as well as further socialist reforms and political stability.